samargulies/CDN-Sync-Tool/readme.txt

 == CHANGELOG ==

+= 0.7 =
+* Fixed CSS for errors
+* Fixed Anti-Hotlinking call being made when not all the valid information has been given.

 = 0.6 =
 * Added cst_upgrade function which was called in the activation function
 * Changed CDN hostname in options to solely work with "ossdl_off_cdn_url" option
 * Fixed detail validation javascript/ajax

 = 0.5 =
 * Added IF NOT EXISTS to table creation